Eventual-Inc/Daft/docs/source/benchmarks/index.rst

    * 1900G of NVMe SSD space

 The frameworks that we benchmark against are Spark, Modin and Dask.
-We chose these comparable frameworks as they are the most commonly referenced frameworks for running large scale distributed analytical queries in Python.
+We chose these comparable Dataframes as they are the most commonly referenced frameworks for running large scale distributed analytical queries in Python.

-For benchmarking against Spark, we used AWS EMR, which is a hosted Spark service.
+For benchmarking against Spark, we use AWS EMR which is a hosted Spark service.

-For other benchmarks, we were able to host our own Ray and Dask clusters on Kubernetes.
+For other benchmarks, we host our own Ray and Dask clusters on Kubernetes.

-Please refer to the section on our Detailed Benchmarking Setup for additional information. [add reference]
+Please refer to the section on our :ref:`Detailed Benchmarking Setup <benchmarking-setup>` for additional information.

 Results
 -------